Q: What does EB-1 stand for?

 Q: After my EB-1A petition is approved, when can I file for adjustment of status?

 A: You may file for adjustment of status as soon as a visa number becomes available to you.
 The EB-1 category currently has immigrant visa numbers immediately available, which means you can submit your Form I-485 as soon as your petition is approved.
 Alternatively, you can choose to file both applications concurrently.

 Q: What is a Request for Additional Evidence?

-A: Sometimes, the evaluating USCIS officer is unconvinced that an EB-1B applicant has adequately satisfied the extensive criteria required for a successful petition.
+A: Sometimes, the adjudicating USCIS officer is unconvinced that an EB-1A applicant has adequately satisfied the extensive criteria required for a successful petition.
 Rather than outright deny the application, in such cases, USCIS will typically ask the petitioner for more information in what is called a Request for Additional Evidence, or RFE.
-Our attorneys strive to ensure that the original EB-1B petitions we submit on behalf of our clients are so strong that an RFE is not issued.
+Our attorneys strive to ensure that the original EB-1A petitions we submit on behalf of our clients are so strong that an RFE is not issued.
 But since there’s ultimately no way to predict whether or not a particular USCIS officer will request more evidence, we’ll always be prepared to respond promptly.
-When this happens, our firm still enjoys a near-perfect approval rate after an RFE
+When this happens, our firm still enjoys a near-perfect approval rate.

 Q: How can I determine the likelihood of success for my case?

 A: We’d first suggest you take advantage of our free consultation for all potential clients.
 To get in touch with us and obtain an expert evaluation of your immigration case, feel free to e-mail us your resume and any questions to firstname.lastname@example.org.
 Attorney Jerry Zhang or one of his associates will respond to you within 24 hours.